lamba92/bayesian-net-project/README.md

 ### Rollup Filtering algorithm

-Starting from the previously specified parameters it is possible to construct an unlimited number of intervals of the Dynamic Network, by copying the first interval; this operation is called **Unrolling**.
+Starting from the previously specified parameters it is possible to construct an unlimited number of intervals of the Dynamic Network, by copying the first interval; this operation is called **unrolling**.

 However it suffers from an **excessive memory occupation**, since all time slices (which tend to infinity) are kept in memory.